Mockedarche/Rueserver/README.md

     Currently the thinking will be pi zero w's with temperature, humidity, etc data submitting their data so I can see fluctuations throughout my house.
 Eventually i'd like to make my own humidifiers, zone cooling, etc.

-Pre-Alpha v002
-Very basic Server Client relationship right now allows clients to connect (note everything is local host right now), authenticate, create account, check if logged in, and logout.
-Bcrypt is used for all password stuff.
-Salts are used and tied to the user.
-Note in the future will want to add some encryption for the messages but still pre-alpha.
-Added some basic bounds checking still going to iron out everything so regardless of how or when a client sends stuff the server stays going and handles that invalid behavior.

-Next release items (don't expect these to always be so detailed) <br><br>
-Password challenging - In my computer security course we covered SOOOOO many ways for vulnerability when it comes to handling passwords.
-One big issue was replay attacks.
-Hashing is great but since it's one way a client will always end up sending the same hash as their password.
-One way to overcome this is to challenege the client.
-Essentially the client hashes like normally but is given SOMETHING which they then hash with their hashed password.
-In my case it will likely be a salt.
-So server sends a salt so both client server now it.
-Then both will hash the hashed password with that salt giving a unique hash that is sent everytime and one only the real user could know.
-<br><br>
-Auto logout - After x period of inactivity a client should be logged out.
-This will ensure after months of running my authenticated_users list doesn't get too long.
-Additionally it works as a privacy measure.
-<br><br>

 Working on client side stuff going to get it working on a pi zero w and get sensor gathering done.